Klortiz/cse15l-lab-reports/lab5.md

 CPATH='.;../lib/hamcrest-core-1.3.jar;../lib/junit-4.13.2.jar'
 ```

-Then we use `rm -rf` to recursively remove any previous submission we stored in the `student-submission` directory.
+Then I use `rm -rf` to recursively remove any previous submission we stored in the `student-submission` directory.
 Immediately after, I `git clone` the student submission into that folder and print `"Finished cloning"` usinng `echo`.
 > I `cd` into the `student-submission` directory that I just created (where the student submission is stored) so the code after this can work around the student's submission.
 > In other words, I made the student submission's directory my new working directory so I can work with it.